augustogabos/terraform-azure-databricks/README.md

 ﻿# terraform-azure-databricks
-Deploy Azure Databricks using Terraform.
+Deploy Azure Databricks using Terraform on Azure Devops.
 This configuration deploy ADB with private endpoints.
 There are manual step validation between "terraform plan" and "terraform apply", please adjust for your requirements.
 Each enviroment is configured to have it's own namespace on backend.